 If there are lots of rocks in your yard (or in a neighbor’s yard), then you have the perfect source of stone for building your raised beds!
 Just be sure to get help so that you don’t get hurt moving large stones.

 If stone is too heavy for your purposes, then consider using plastic instead.
 Plastic is one of the lightest building materials you can use for a raised garden bed.
 In fact, there are several additional benefits to using plastic.

 - Plastic is rot resistant, and will hold up well against water, soil, and insects.
-This makes it a great alternative to wood if you want long-lasting raised beds that won’t rot like wood.
+This makes it a great alternative to wood if you want long-lasting raised beds that won’t rot.

 - Plastic can be found in many colors.
 You can choose a lighter color (such as white or tan) to absorb less sunlight and heat.
 On the other hand, you can choose a darker color (such as black or dark grey) to absorb more sunlight and heat to keep the soil warmer.

 - Plastic is widely available and easy to find.
 There are many raised garden bed kits to choose from, such as these from Gardener’s Supply Company.
 You can also buy plastic “boards”, made of HDPE (high density polyethylene) or other recycled materials.
 Use these boards, cut them to size, and build your own custom raised bed with any dimensions you want.
 For example, you can find these plastic boards at Menard’s.